 OverviewFrom the top of North America to the top of a trailer park in suburban Delaware, this collection of 50 mountains and otherwise obscure places quite possibly ranks as America's most unique peakbagging list.
 Unlike most lists of mountains that fall within the natural boundaries of geologic formations, United States highpoints are both a testament to man's need to draw his own geographic boundaries and a celebration of some of the most beautiful places on the North American continent.
 The names Denali, Rainier, Hood, Gannett and Granite are enough to make nearly any mountaineer drool.
 But Ebright Azimuth?
 Jerimoth Hill?
 Britton Hill?
 Panorama Point?
 Mount Sunflower?
 Surely you must be kidding!
 But in the world of state highpointing, all of these places share equal footing.
 And perhaps for the thousands of Americans who pursue the hobby at least casually, the journey that is highpointing is more important than the final destinations.
 There may in fact be no more enjoyable way to see America.

-As of the spring of 2014, there are 253 recorded completers of all 50 highpoints and a total of 473 recorded completers of the lower 48 highpoints.
+Per the Highpointers Club through Q2 2016, there are 273 recorded completers of all 50 highpoints and a total of 522 recorded completers of the lower 48 highpoints.
 It is a worthy goal to attempt such a feat, and a remarkable accomplishment for those who reach it.
 However, it is a wonderful experience just to visit as many as possible, whether it be 20, 30, 40, or all 50.

 It has been a long-standing tradition of the Highpointers Club to allow ascent of these high points by any means - including motor vehicles.
 However, the pages of Summit Post tend to focus more on hiking and mountaineering routes than the easiest way available.
 Drive up Mount Mitchell, North Carolina or Mount Washington, New Hampshire if you wish but a review of the 50 pages of this mountain group offers the traveler many more intriguing ways to visit the zeniths of the states.
 Of course, it should also be said that no matter how hard you try, you will never be able to make mountains out of some of these molehills.
 Move the state lines of Kansas or Nebraska a few miles to the east and Mount Sunflower and Panorama Point become utterly insignificant.
 In fact, of the 50 highpoints, probably only 32 of them could be considered actual mountains whether or not the trail starts at or near the summit, and another 9 of them hills, with 9 of them essential flat plateaus with no real noticeable rise beyond a gradual slope.